 Switches have traditional control plane; OpenFlow controller manages only certain ports or VLANs on trunked links.
 The local control plane (or linecards) can perform the tedious periodic tasks like running LACP, LLDP and BFD, passing only the link status to the OpenFlow controller.
 The controller-to-switch communication problem is also solved: the TCP session between them traverses the non-OpenFlow part of the network.

-This approach is commonly used in academic environments where OpenFlow is running in parallel with the production network.
+This approach was commonly used in academic environments running OpenFlow in parallel with the production network.
 It’s also one of the viable pilot deployment models.

 OpenFlow classifiers and forwarding entries are integrated with the traditional control plane.
-For example, Juniper’s OpenFlow implementation inserts compatible flow entries (those that contain only destination IP address matching) as ephemeral static routes into RIB (Routing Information Base).
-OpenFlow-configured static routes can also be redistributed into other routing protocols.
+Juniper planned to implement OpenFlow to inserts compatible flow entries (those that contain only destination IP address matching) as ephemeral static routes into RIB (Routing Information Base).
+Those static routes could be then redistributed into other routing protocols.